 To establish a claim based on PTSD in the Vietnam War, you must fulfill three key requirements:

-It’s wise to gather as much substantiating evidence as possible before filing your claim.
+Gathering as much substantiating evidence as possible before filing your claim is wise.
 Good evidence includes your service records like combat awards received or unit assignments and buddy statements or lay statements.
-Lay statements can come from yourself, your friends and family members, or your fellow servicemembers, so long as those statements substantiate or corroborate your claims.
+Lay statements can come from yourself, your friends and family members, or your fellow service members, so long as those statements substantiate or corroborate your claims.

 You’ll also need medical documentation from your psychiatrist or other healthcare providers.
 These can include prescriptions for medication, notes from psychiatry points, and so on.
 This evidence will help show that you have PTSD caused or aggravated by your time in the military.
 However, if you can’t provide evidence from your mental health provider or if you do not have one, you can still file your claim.
 The VA will need to provide an examination to determine your diagnosis.